root-project/web/manual/math/index.md

 ## MathCore library

-The [MathCore](https://root.cern/doc/master/MathCorePage.html) library provides a collection of functions and C++ classes for HEP numerical computing. <br>
+The [MathCore](https://root.cern/doc/master/MathCorePage.html) library provides a collection of functions, C++ classes and ROOT classes for HEP numerical computing. <br>
 The `MathCore` is a self-consistent minimal set of tools required for the basic numerical computing.
 More advanced mathematical functionalities is provided by the [MathMore library](#mathmore-library).
 The following is included in the `MathCore` library: